Skip to main content

 Requires: AuthGuard

 Completes the user's profile after first login.
+The behavior depends on the user's existing state:

 Body: